[Note: GJEL Accident Attorneys Does Not Handle Class Action Lawsuit Cases]

 14. Bank of America acquisition of Merrill Lynch $2.4 billion

 In 2013, a federal judge in New York issued final approval to a $2.4 billion settlement stemming from the failure of mortgage-backed securities and Bank of America’s acquisition of Merrill Lynch & Co.
+This federal judge approved settlement was crucial for finalizing the agreement reached in the class action lawsuit.
 Public pension funds in Ohio and Texas were among the lead plaintiffs in the case.
 An estimated 4 to 5 million investors were due to receive shares of the settlement.

 15. Foreign exchange price fixing $2.3 billion